What if I don't have insurance?

 - What else do I need to bring?

 For more information on how to be prepared for your appointment, read here.

 Who can help?

-What does a navigator do?
-Mandi can explain the health care system to you, connect you with health insurance experts, and even schedule your first appointment for you.
+What does a Community Engagement Manager do?
+Diné can explain the health care system to you, connect you with health insurance experts, and even schedule your first appointment for you.
 We understand the hours that you work might make it harder to call a health center at regular hours, so she can do that for you!
 Call her at 504-507-9112!

 What is behavioral health?

 Behavioral health includes therapy, psychiatry, and substance use treatment.
 We think that behavioral health is just as important as physical health.
 A majority of the clinics that we work with offer behavioral health services.

 What if I need care beyond my clinic?

 Sometimes the the clinic can't provide all the services you need in-house.
 In that case, the clinic will be sure to refer you to a hospital that will work with you.
 They will be sure to refer you somewhere that can provide financial aid if you are uninsured.